 Sung-Hwan regular represents banks, lending institutions, investment funds, private equity and owner companies in a wide variety of finance, leasing and project transactions, in particular transactions with an export credit backed element, structured finance, refinancing, mergers and acquisitions, workouts and restructuring.

-Sung-Hwan is qualified and licensed to practice in England and Wales, Marshall Islands, New York and District of Columbia and also advises on Liberia and Vanuatu laws.
+Sung-Hwan is qualified and licensed to practice in England and Wales, Ireland, Marshall Islands and New York and also advises on Liberia and Vanuatu laws.
 He has practised at a leading Korean law firm for many years prior to moving to Singapore in 2015 and at a large international law firm in Singapore.

 Highlight matters include: